ClonedPuppy/SK_Shader_info/README.md

     Fragment shader: ps

-The way you set defaults var variable in the shader itself, also has a specific syntax:
+The way you set defaults for variables in the shader itself, also has a specific syntax:

     //--PointLightPosition = 1,1,1,0
     //--LightRangeRcp = 1